-1. Every new run of a Before I Do bridal fair is always something different.
-Even if your brand has attended other trade shows previously, it pays to be mindful of your participation– attend the exhibitor briefings, and check your reminder emails for important updates from the organizers.
+1. Every new run of a Before I Do Bridal Fair is always something different.
+Even if your company has attended other bridal fairs before, it pays to be mindful of your participation– attend the exhibitor briefings, and check your reminder emails for important updates from the organizers.

-Our organizers continually make an effort in coming up with new promotional activities tying into the bridal fair, both online and on-ground.
-Take advantage of suggestions and trends presented by the organizers to help achieve your own event goals.
+We continually make an effort in coming up with new promotional activities tying into the bridal fair, both online and on-ground.
+Take advantage of suggestions and trends presented during the event briefing to help achieve your own event goals.

 2. Booking a Slot.
 We encourage you to book a slot as early as you are able.
 This allows you to plan ahead and accordingly, and maximize your marketing and promotional efforts in connection with Before I Do Bridal Fair.